-Automation is the creation and application of technology to automatically monitor and control the production and delivery of products and services.185 Automation covers a broad range of technologies including robotics, sensors, telemetry and communications and electro-optics.185
+Automation is the creation and application of technology to automatically monitor and control the production and delivery of products and services.
+Automation covers a broad range of technologies including robotics, sensors, telemetry and communications and electro-optics.
+Sensors are technologies including robotics.